Find Trade Colleges

 Telecommunications Equipment Installer or Repairer

-What Does it Take to Be a Telecommunications Equipment Installer or Repairer?
+Life As a Telecommunications Equipment Installer or Repairer

-When polled, Telecommunications Equipment Installers and Repairers say the following skills are most frequently used in their jobs:
+Telecommunications Equipment Installers and Repairers state the following job skills are important in their day-to-day work.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.